Banda Aceh

-Banda Aceh (/bʌndə'ɑːtʃeɪ/ BUN-duh-AH-cheh; Banda Acèh, Jawoë: بند اچيه) is the capital and largest city in the province of Aceh, Indonesia.
+Banda Aceh (/bʌndə'ɑːtʃeɪ/ BUN-duh-AH-cheh; Banda Acèh, Jawoe: بند اچيه) is the capital and largest city in the province of Aceh, Indonesia.
 It is located on the island of Sumatra and has an elevation of 35 m.
 The city covers an area of 61.36 km2 and had a population of 223,446 people at the 2010 Census, rising to 252,899 at the 2020 Census.
-The official estimate as of 2024 was 265,310 (comprising 132,249 males and 133,061 females).
+The official estimate as of 2025 was 267,962 (comprising 134,451 males and 133,511 females).

 Banda Aceh is located on the northwestern tip of Indonesia at the mouth of the Aceh River.
-Banda Aceh itself is a semi-enclave within Aceh Besar Regency, as Banda Aceh is surrounded by Aceh Besar to the south, east, and west, while it borders with the Strait of Malacca to the north.
+Banda Aceh itself is a semi-enclave within Aceh Besar Regency, as Banda Aceh is surrounded by Aceh Besar to the south, east, and west, while it borders with the Andaman Sea to the north-west.
 Many suburbs of the city have developed in adjacent districts of Acah Besar Regency beyond the city limits.

 The city was originally established as Bandar Aceh Darussalam and served as the capital and hub for the Sultanate of Aceh upon its foundation in the late 15th century.
 Later its name was changed to Bandar Aceh Darussalam, and thereafter became popularly known as Banda Aceh.
 The first part of the name comes from the Persian bandar (بندر) meaning "port" or "haven".
 The city is also dubbed the "port to Mecca," or the "porch of Mecca" (Serambi Mekkah) in reference to the days when hajj pilgrims travelled by sea from Indonesia and would make a stopover in the city before continuing their journey to Mecca.

 Banda Aceh was long at the center of protracted conflicts between the Acehnese and foreign powers, including the Portuguese, the Dutch, the Japanese, and the Indonesian government.
 The city rose to international prominence in the aftermath of the Indian Ocean earthquake on 26 December 2004, which struck off the western coast of Sumatra.
 Banda Aceh was the closest major city to the earthquake's epicenter, which lay 249 km off the coast.
 It suffered great damage in the earthquake and further damage when a tsunami struck shortly afterwards.
 Around 60,000 people in the city died as a result and many more were injured.

-The aftermath of the tsunami has seen a cessation of much of the conflict in the city and province, and domestic and international aid, as a result, has seen a major modernization and reconstruction of the city over the past two decades.
+The aftermath of the tsunami saw a cessation of conflict between the government and the Free Aceh Movement, as well as an increase in domestic and international aid.
+Consequently, the city itself has seen major modernization and reconstruction over the past two decades.